CivOmega/civomega/CONTRIBUTING.md

 where `foo` is the name of the feature branch you're thinking of merging into `develop` but want a second opinion on.

+Check [BOOTSTRAPPING.md](BOOTSTRAPPING.md) for info on how to check out the repo and run a local instance of the web app.